rbong/rbong.github.io/_posts/2023-01-22-introducing-flog-v2.markdown

 ## How to build a real branch viewer

 Now you know about the downsides of "fake" branch viewers, so how do you build a real one?
+(If you just want to know about Flog, you can [skip this section](#what-else-can-flog-do).)

 First, we shouldn't use `git log --graph`, but we can still use `git log`.
 This output is much easier to parse because it doesn't have a bunch of branch characters included in the output.